-We estimate that we will receive net proceeds to us from this offering of approximately \$335.9 million (or \$406.2 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full), based upon an assumed initial public offering price of \$97.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds to us from this offering of approximately \$351.9 million (or \$425.6 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full), based upon the initial public offering price of \$102.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of shares of our Class A common stock by the selling stockholders.